-This statement provides guidelines for the management of intellectual property resources produced by East Central Community College faculty, administration, staff, students, or anyone utilizing college facilities or engaging under the direction of college personnel.

-The Intellectual Property Policy 6.1.4.8.1 is located in the ECCC Policies and Procedures manual on the college website at www.eccc.edu.
+The Intellectual Property policy provides guidelines for the management of intellectual property resources produced by East Central Community College faculty, administration, staff, students, or anyone utilizing college facilities or engaging under the direction of college personnel.
+The Intellectual Property Policy 403.5 is located in the ECCC Policies and Procedures manual on the college website at www.eccc.edu.